 (d) "Board" means the Board of Directors of the Asian Clearing Union referred to in Article VIII Section 1 of the Agreement;

 (e) "Clearing Union" means the Asian Clearing Union;

 (f) "Secretary General" includes the officer who is designated by the Agent to perform the functions of the Secretary General for the time being;

 (g) "Participant" means any central bank or monetary authority which is a signatory to the Agreement; and

 (h) "Currency Swap" arrangement means an arrangement among the participants under which a participant becomes eligible to draw Asian Monetary Units from other participants in specified proportion and in specified circumstances for settling imbalances in clearing.

 4. INELIGIBLE PAYMENTS: The following payments shall not be eligible to be made through the clearing facility:

-(b) Payments which are not current international transactions as defined by the Articles of Agreement of the International Monetary Fund, except to the extent mutually agreed upon between two or more participants.
+(b) Payments not related to import and export of goods and services, except to the extent mutually agreed between two or more participants.

 Participants have agreed that payments arising on account of import/export transactions on deferred payment terms will not be considered as ineligible payments.

 5. ELIGIBLE INSTRUMENTS OF PAYMENT AND THE CURRENCY IN WHICH THEY ARE TO BE DENOMINATED: All instruments of payment denominated in AMUs (ACU dollar and ACU euro), may be used to effect payment through the clearing facility.
 Settlement of such instruments will be made by the commercial banks through operations of the accounts referred to in Rule 6.